addulac/phd/source/11_introduction.md

 ## Thesis Outline

 This thesis is organised in 4 chapters.
 The chapters 2 review the state of the art of the topic.
-In particular, it reviews the state of the art by answering each of the following questions:
+In particular, we aim to answer each of the following questions:

-* what kind of data are we interested in and why? (\ref{sec:network_type}, \ref{sec:network_property})
+* what kind of network data are we interested in and why? (\ref{sec:network_type}, \ref{sec:network_property})
 * what kind of prediction tasks we want to solve with those models?  (\ref{sec:network_application})
 * what models exist to extract knowledge from the data and infer new outcomes? (\ref{sec:network_model})
 * what learning process is used to fit the model with the data? (\ref{sec:network_inference})